The Mpemba effect in the Descartes protocol: A time-delayed Newton's law of cooling approach: Conclusions

 The analysis has been extended to the more realistic situation of finite-rate quenches characterized by a bath time scale $\taub$.
 While finite-rate quenches formally enlarge the interval of $\ww$ values for which a sign change in $\Delta(t)$ may occur, the requirement of identical bath conditions for both samples after $t=0$ imposes a coupling between $\tw$ and $\taub$ that ultimately precludes a strict Mpemba effect.
 Nevertheless, when $\taub$ is sufficiently small, the environmental differences become negligible and the behavior approaches that of the instantaneous-quench limit, so that an approximate Mpemba effect can still be observed.

+Time-delayed relaxation laws can be effectively realized in systems where the coupling to the thermal environment is not instantaneous, such as feedback-controlled setups, mesoscopic devices with finite environmental response times, or engineered platforms in which delays are deliberately introduced.
+In these contexts, the delay time $\tau$ is expected to be small but finite compared to the intrinsic relaxation time, which is precisely the regime where the present analysis predicts observable signatures of Mpemba-type behavior.
+Although the model is intentionally minimal, it provides a controlled framework to assess how memory effects alone can induce anomalous relaxation.

 Overall, the Descartes protocol provides a unified and analytically tractable framework to characterize the Mpemba effect and its inverse counterpart, as well as to quantify their magnitude and parametric dependence.
+An additional conceptual outcome of this work is that Mpemba-type behavior does not require a breakdown of Newton's law of cooling, but can instead emerge naturally within a generalized version that incorporates memory effects through a finite delay time.
 The methodology developed here can be naturally applied to other multi-step thermal protocols.
 In particular, a systematic study of the Pontus protocol using the same analytical tools appears as a promising direction for future work, which may further clarify the influence of protocol structure and reservoir sequencing on the emergence and strength of anomalous thermal relaxation.